Come now, and let us reason together, saith the Lord

 Long hours working together meant we had several opportunities to discuss why animosity existed between the two men, and during an evening of particularly heated confrontation, I questioned a young man about the bullying they had received.
 "Why does he hate you so much?"
 I asked, "It's because I'm a fighter."
 He replied with a sigh.
 Fighters (I didn't know at the time) were a lower ranking section of the Hindu caste system, not particularly low mind you, but our manager, being a priest and therefore the highest ranking member of the caste system, had an abnormal distaste for the cheeky young man.
 The men were born of distinct races, in separate nations and to colourfully different cultures, yet their point of disunity was on the one subject they were united by, their religion.

 Neither man felt comfortable to confront and correct the other mans idea of Hinduism, religion was just too sacred a thing to be discussed and bring them together.
 To think back on their rocky relationship causes me sadness, not because they were religiously intolerant, neither man truly was, in fact, neither man understood his religion any better than I did.
-The real issue was that neither man felt comfortable to confront, correct or even to question the other mans idea of Hinduism, religion wasn't just too scared, it was too scary.
+The real issue was that neither man felt comfortable to confront, correct or even to question the other mans idea of Hinduism, religion wasn't just too sacred, it was too scary.
 This however wasn't an issue in my mind, nor my managers mind, not when the subject under debate was Christianity.